 OBJECTIVE A.3.
 Continue to acquire accreditation of academic programs through discipline-specific.
 Outcome: Program curriculum aligned with benchmarked standards of accrediting agency.

 Outcome: Students completing degree programs will pass standardized exit examinations.

 Outcome: Students completing the accredited degree programs will be admitted to graduate school, or will be employed in the discipline.

 A.3.1.
 STRATEGY: Continue to provide resources and training necessary to gain discipline-specific accreditation.
 Output: Align curriculum with accreditation standards.
 Output: Provide faculty and administrative personnel sufficient to meet accreditation standards.

 Output: Appropriate teaching/learning resources to meet accreditation standards.

 Efficiency: Increase in number of discipline-specific accredited academic programs (at least 2).

-Explanatory: Dependent on resources to comply with accreditation - • standards and criteria.
+Explanatory: Dependent on resources to comply with accreditation standards and criteria.

 OBJECTIVE A.4.
 Provide academic support and enrichment programs for students who are admitted to the university in order to improve the retention and graduation rates.
 Outcome: Rewarding and enriching experiences are provided for academically talented students.
-Outcome At-risk students will successfully complete degree programs.

 Outcome: At-risk students will be retained at a rate comparable to non- at-risk students.

 Outcome: The percentage of full-time students completing 30 credit hours within one academic year will steadily increase.

 Outcome: The percentage of part-time students completing 12 credit hours within one academic year will steadily increase.

 Outcome: The retention rate of first-time full-time undergraduate students will steadily increase.

 Outcome: The four-year and six-year retention rates for undergraduate students will increase.